 The Challenge is simple.
 First, you write your own composition for small ensemble (2 to 6 instruments) or full orchestra.
 Then, a panel of judges chooses the top three orchestral and top three ensemble compositions to be performed and recorded by a professional symphony orchestra at the NYCC Composium.
 We are excited to announce that the 2017 Composium will be held at the Dr. Phillips Center for the Performing Arts on November 12, 2017.

-At the Composium, the top three orchestral composers will be awarded $1000 each and the top three ensemble composers will be awarded $500 each.
+At the Composium, each winning orchestral composer will be awarded $1000 and each winning ensemble composer will be awarded $500.

 PLUS!
 Each winner will receive a professional recording of their composition.

 Each year the National Young Composers Challenge receives a large number of submissions from every corner of the United States.
 The sophistication and quality of the scores has continued to grow each year.
 Because of the difficulty of picking only a few winners in each category, the judges also announce the list of finalists from which the winning scores will be selected.
 Each one of these composers deserves recognition as a winner, but unfortunately only a few scores can be selected from the finalists as winners.